Windows Server Recovery

 No Data = No Charge: If we recover nothing from your ReFS volume, you owe $0.
 Free evaluation, no obligation.

 Before sending drives: do not run chkdsk on the ReFS volume.
-Chkdsk rewrites B+ tree structures and destroys historical metadata that allocate-on-write had preserved.
+ReFS does not use NTFS-style chkdsk; running chkdsk can trigger online salvage that discards corrupted data references instead of preserving the historical metadata that allocate-on-write had left on disk.

 ReFS Recovery; Common Questions